gema-arta/heiwa/docs/poc/1-Preparation.md

 ### `2` - Creating sources and toolchains directories
 > Create directories to build Clang/LLVM with GCC and the final toolchain without GCC libraries.
 As root, link them to host's root directory.

-> "/clang1-tools" should use "/usr" merge.
+> "/clang1-tools" should use "/usr" merge with relative paths.
 ```bash
 if [[ -n "$HEIWA" ]]; then
     if mkdir -pv ${HEIWA}/clang{0,1}-tools; then